egonolieux/personal-conventions/c-sharp.md

 # C# coding conventions

+## Todo

+- Always use C#-style comment blocks.
+- C#8-style methods.
+- No namespace references in code (use `using` instead.

 ## Repository guidelines

 - **Never** store credentials of any kind in the repository.
 Always refer to them externally.